has that effect on people.

 - Bleach: After Ichigo failed the asauchi battle test and had to go in search of his roots, when he returned to the test, every single asauchi quietly knelt before him the moment they saw him.
 Nimaiya, the asauchi creator, is left speechless.

 - Happens at the final performance in Cats Don't Dance, before the audience bursts into applause.
 Somewhat justified, as the audience had taken considerable abuse during the show.

 - In The Lord of the Rings, when Sauron falls the main characters who are fighting at the Black Gate are literally stunned into silence.
 It makes more sense in the extended editions, because it is revealed that the Mouth of Sauron told everyone Frodo was dead (or in the books, captured and awaiting death); it's to be expected that his victory would bring on a "Holy freaking crap, Frodo's alive!" as well as a "Holy freaking crap, we actually won!"

 - Happens at the performance of Romeo and Juliet in Shakespeare in Love before the audience bursts into applause

 - In Sherlock Holmes, Holmes is seen participating in a barefist boxing match watched by a crowd loudly and savagely baying for blood.
-However, after Holmes — who has previously been holding back — completely beats the crap out of his opponent within the space of a minute in response to his opponent's ill-advised decision to spit at the back of Holmes' head, the crowd immediately goes silent with shock, except for one chap who indignantly (but not too loudly, presumably out of fear of similar retribution) pipes up with "Where the hell did that come from?!"
+However, after Holmes — who has previously been holding back — completely beats the crap out of his opponent within the space of a minute in response to his opponent's ill-advised decision to spit at the back of Holmes' head, the crowd immediately goes silent with shock, except for one chap who indignantly mutters, "Where the hell did that come from?!"